-• Sustainable transport zone 2: STZ2 reflects the boundary established for the Town of St Helier10, as defined in the bridging Island Plan.
+The town centre STZ reflects the boundary established for the St Helier town centre, as defined in the bridging Island Plan.

-The wider town of St Helier, including its wider residential quarters, also benefits from good accessibility with a wide range of travel choices, with relatively easy access to services and public transport within reasonable walking or cycling distances.
+• Town of St Helier sustainable transport zone7: the wider town of St Helier, including its wider residential quarters, also benefits from good accessibility with a wide range of travel choices, with relatively easy access to services and public transport within reasonable walking or cycling distances.